 Ernest P. Walker (1891-1969) began work on Mammals of the World in the early 1930s, when he became assistant director of the National Zoo in Washington.
 His work reflected an unequaled store of knowledge about the world's mammals.
-Ronald M. Nowak was senior author of the fourth edition and author of the fifth edition of Walker's Mammals of the World.
+Ronald M. Nowak is the author of Walker's Mammals of the World: Monotremes, Marsupials, Afrotherians, Xenarthrans, and Sundatherians and was senior author of the fourth and fifth edition's of Walker's Mammals of the World.
 His other works on mammalogy include North American Quaternary Canis and several parts of the National Geographic Society's Wild Animals of North America, for which he also was editorial consultant.
 He received a Ph.D. in biology from the University of Kansas in 1973 and was staff mammalogist at the former Office of Endangered Species, U.S. Fish and Wildlife Service, from 1974 to 1987.
 He served as an Air Force officer for four years and is a private pilot.